 Press Release

-The Crown Estate acquires Harwell East site, with potential for 4.5 million sq ft of science space
+The Crown Estate acquires land to the east of Harwell, with potential for 4.5 million sq ft of science space

-Delivering on The Crown Estate’s objective to create world-class lab space for the benefit of the UK, Harwell East is projected to have a Gross Development Value of £4.5bn.
+Delivering on The Crown Estate’s objective to create world-class lab space for the benefit of the UK, the site is projected to have a Gross Development Value of £4.5bn.
 It could feature up to 4.5 million sq ft of office, laboratory and advanced manufacturing space and up to 400 homes, increasing national GDP by an estimated £2.5bn and generating 30,000 jobs nationally.

-The Harwell site is of global significance and a cornerstone of the UK research industry.
+The existing Harwell Campus, which does not form part of The Crown Estate’s acquisition, is of global significance and a cornerstone of the UK research industry.
 The site sits within the Oxford-Cambridge (OxCam) Arc – the area of economic priority that is a global hub for science, innovation and research, driving national prosperity and economic growth.

 Dan Labbad, Chief Executive at The Crown Estate said: “The UK’s science, innovation and technology community is pushing the boundaries of progress in areas from AI to advanced manufacturing.
 But they need the specialised lab facilities and housing to realise potential.

-“The ambition of Harwell East is to create the space for great science to flourish, and to fuel growth and success not just in the region but for the benefit of the whole country.
+“The ambition of the land to the east of Harwell is to create the space for great science to flourish, and to fuel growth and success not just in the region but for the benefit of the whole country.

 Science Minister and Oxford-Cambridge Innovation Champion Lord Vallance said: "Harwell has been a byword for world-class science and innovation for well over half a century.
 There are very few places on the planet where you can find such a concentration of talent, infrastructure, and entrepreneurship, which together are fuelling breakthroughs in everything from life sciences and clean energy, to space and particle physics.

-Crucible is actively working with The Crown Estate to secure planning permission for Harwell East, to unlock the site and ecosystem’s full potential.
+Crucible is actively working with The Crown Estate to secure planning permission for the site, to unlock it and the ecosystem’s full potential.
 It was originally conceived by Angus Horner of Crucible – former Campus Director at Harwell Science and Innovation Campus.

 Today’s announcement follows the news in May that The Crown Estate had entered into a conditional agreement with Lendlease to create a new joint venture partnership focused on Lendlease’s undeveloped UK land and management portfolio, with the potential to deliver 11 million sq ft of science, innovation and technology workspace.
 This includes 60 acres above and around Euston Station in London, containing over 4.8m sq ft of potential space for life sciences research and enterprises.